dllllb/rllr/README.md

 ### Plan generator learning

 - train pg to generate a plan to reach random state $u_t'$ from $u_t$
-  - reward sould be inversely proportional to the number of performed actions in order to reach the goal state
+  - reward should be inversely proportional to the number of performed actions in order to reach the goal state

 - problem: some possible states are not attainable from $u_t$
   - solution 1: